junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "What's wrong with here?"

-Dean's eyes sweep through the saloon girls gathering and giggling around the base of the staircase, the sounds of cheap bed shaking are remotely audible.
+Dean's eyes sweep through the saloon girls gathering and giggling around the base of the staircase, the sounds of cheap beds shaking are remotely audible from upstairs.
 His gaze lands back on Sam, raising his eyebrows that can speak by themselves: *Serious?*

 Sam hums.
 "Good point."